msupply-foundation/msupply_docs/content/coldchain/cold_chain_notifications.md

 Each mSupply system has its own unique notification bot that serves to update the Recipient Telegram channel.

+*Note: If you do not know the name of the mSupply bot for your system please contact support@msupply.foundation*

 Once the notification bot is added to the Recipient Telegram channel the channel is then linked to the mSupply system.

 The bot must be added as an administrator user.